gasparian/CRNN-OCR-lite/README.md

 # CRNN_OCR_lite
+*Disclaimer: This is not a production-ready solution, this repo was created to just show an approach*

 ## Idea
 Train a light-weight network to solve word-level handwritten text recognition on images.
 ## Training
 I decided to use common [CRNN](https://github.com/keras-team/keras/blob/master/examples/image_ocr.py) model with [CTC-loss](https://distill.pub/2017/ctc/) and a couple augmentations:
 - use [spatial transformer module](https://github.com/oarriaga/STN.keras) to adjust text slope;